epfl-dlab/GoogleTrendsAnchorBank/README.md

 > Robert West. **Calibration of Google Trends Time Series.** In *Proceedings of the 29th ACM International Conference on Information and Knowledge Management (CIKM)*.
 2020. [**[PDF](https://arxiv.org/abs/2007.13861)**]

+Please cite this paper when using G-TAB in your own work.

 Code and data for reproducing the results of the paper are available in the directory [`_cikm2020_paper`](_cikm2020_paper).